tobykurien/Xtendroid/README.md

     </string>
 </resources>
 ```
-Note that the column names in the db are exactly the same as the field names in the POJO.
-The special string name "dbInitialize" is used the first time the db is created, thereafter onUpgrade() is called for newer versions.
+Note that the column names in the database are exactly the same as the field names in the POJO.
+The special string name "dbInitialize" is used the first time the db is created, thereafter onUpgrade() is called on the DbService class for newer versions.

 Create a DbService class you will use to interact with the database:
 ```xtend